 Difference Between Computer Glasses and Reading Glasses

 Reading glasses have various magnification levels designed to reduce eye strain while reading small print.
-Typically the lenses are clear but are available with light tints as well.
+Typically, the lenses are clear but are available with light tints as well.
 In most cases, reading glasses are fine for occasional computer use where you need to read something small on a screen.

 Other than that, reading glasses help reduce headaches from straining to read.
 Computer glasses and office glasses can help you focus better while minimizing symptoms of eye strain or dry eye while looking at screens all day.